Sebubu/github-pages-with-jekyll/_posts/2021-12-05-Indicent-Report.md

 The node experienced a lot of force-closes due to the incident.
 These force-closes are a result of stuck HTLCs and the peers closing channels due to timeouts.

 The node doesn't have that many stuck payments normally.
-During the incident, the node must have been in a state where it continually accepted new HTLCs but was not able to process it further.
+During the incident, the node might have been in a state where it continually accepted new HTLCs but was not able to process it further.

+Lightning payments lack a HTLC ACK message.
+Therefore, if the network module of LND was still running but couldnt write the HTLC to disk we would have a discrepancy between node and peer.

 This state is very unfortunate from a node operators perspective (loss of channels) and also from a network perspective.
 Having seen periods in the network with an increased amount of stuck payments, this could have been a potential issue.
-Wallet of Satoshi and Breez had incidents like this before.
+Wallet of Satoshi and Breez both had periods where they lost a lot of channels and the amount of stuck payments in the network were extremely high.